TXF Export: What to Expect

 TXF groups entries by charity and date, so multiple donations to the same charity on the same date may appear as a single line in your tax software.

-What TXF cannot store
+What TXF cannot store for TurboTax

-• item descriptions or quantities
+• item descriptions, quantities, or purchase price

 • VINs, odometer readings, or other vehicle details